SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_query.rst

 *****************
 DESCRIBE QUERY
 *****************
-The ``DESCRIBE SESSIONS`` command replaces the `SHOW_NODE_INFO <https://docs.sqream.com/en/latest/reference/sql/sql_functions/system_functions/show_node_info.html>`_ command.
+The ``DESCRIBE QUERY`` command replaces the `SHOW_NODE_INFO <https://docs.sqream.com/en/latest/reference/sql/sql_functions/system_functions/show_node_info.html>`_ command.
 You can use it to display information about query execution for monitoring and troubleshooting purposes.

 Syntax
 ==========